ashfurrow/blog/source/blog/2017-10-14-perspective-of-the-polyglot.html.markdown

 It's been a slow process.
 I haven't _just_ been learning new things, I've also been helping other team members contribute to Artsy's iOS code.
 I can't just leave the iOS codebases – I have responsibilities.
 I was doing things like pairing on our Scala codebase, which was totally new to me, while also pairing on our iOS codebases, which I helped write.

-My progress was stunted at times setbacks in my depression treatment.
+My progress was stunted at times by setbacks in my depression treatment.
 Sometimes I would take one step forward and two steps back.
 That sucked.
 I made progress where I could and tried to accept that developing new skills takes time.

 Contributions to non-iOS codebases were minor at first: arduous pull requests that changed some button's text or added some field to a model object.
 Simple stuff.
 I was making contributions, but each one was a challenge.